kperusko/cheatsheet/linux.md

 echo $? (reads the exit status of the last command executed.
-After a function returns, $? gives the exit status of the last command executed in the function) echo $$ (displays the current process PID) echo $! (displays the PID of the last backgrounded process) sudo update-rc.d foobar defaults (installs the init script foobar for all run levels - foobar script must be in the /etc/init.d/.
+After a function returns, $? gives the exit status of the last command executed in the function) echo $$ (displays the current process PID) echo $! (displays the PID of the last backgrounded process)

+sudo update-rc.d foobar defaults (installs the init script foobar for all run levels - foobar script must be in the /etc/init.d/.
 This will enable to call service foobar start)

-top (show linux tasks / processes) htop (proces monitor) atop (resource monitor)

-w (who is logged and what they are doing) last (show listing of last logged in users)
+w (who is logged and what they are doing) last (show listing of last logged in users) whoami (shows your username) id (prints info about user: real / effective userID, groupID etc.)

 free -m (display amount of free and used memory in the system -m in MB) dmidecode (displays DMI (SMBIOS) - all system information)